Skip to content

 capsem update -y # skip confirmation

 Run diagnostic tests in a fresh session.
-Boots a temporary VM, runs the capsem-doctor test suite, and reports results.
+Boots a VM, runs the capsem-doctor test suite, and reports results.

 Terminal window